Safer Together

 An Archival Remix Contest : Presented by IU Libraries Moving Image Archive

-IU Libraries Moving Image Archive invites YOU to create a short, compelling video using archival footage to raise awareness about the importance of mental health.
+IU Libraries Moving Image Archive invites YOU to create a short, compelling video using archival footage that raises awareness about good health practices that support the wellbeing of our Hoosier community.
 Through a juried competition, awarded videos will win a prize of up to $2,000!

 View and Download Videos Videos for Safer Together